 As a social psychologist interested in race and context, my research focuses on how context influences intergroup relations and social identity.
 The contexts in which we are confronted with issues of race vary from neighborhoods to online forums; I am interested in how features of these various contexts, such as their diversity or norms, may impact intergroup relations and how individuals experience their social identities.

 My program of research focuses on three areas:

 In this line of research, I am interested in how racial diversity impacts intergroup relations.
 For example, how do intergroup relations function in a racially diverse vs. racially homogenous context.

 How do racially diverse contexts influence race-related strategies?

-Past research on colorblind ideology has established that majority members avoid talking about race in attempts to appear non-prejudiced and maintain egalitarianism.
-By contrast, in Hawaii (where majority members are Asian), different strategies are used to negotiate race relations, and instead race is used without concerns about appearing prejudiced.
-Specifically, I found that both Asian and White individuals follow the norm within their contexts: White and Asian individuals in majority-White contexts adopt colorblind ideologies while White and Asian individuals in majority-minority contexts do not (Meyers, Williams, Pauker, & Apfelbaum, in preparation).
+Past research has shown that majority members avoid talking about race in attempts to appear non-prejudiced and maintain egalitarianism.
+By contrast, in a racially diverse context, like Hawaii, different strategies are used to negotiate race relations, and instead race is used without concerns about appearing prejudiced.

 Along with examining the intergroup consequences of varied contexts, I am also interested in examining how context shapes social identity for those with multiple identities.
 One component of the increasing racial diversity in the U.S. population is an increasing multiracial population.
 In this second line of research, I am interested in understanding individuals who hold multiple racial identities and how their experiences differ across various contexts.